How can you prevent the flu?

 Facts About the Flu Shot

-• Getting the shot while sick: If you’re sick with a cold, you may want to wait to get the shot until you feel better.
+• While you’re sick: If you’re sick with a cold, you may want to wait to get the shot until you feel better.

-• Getting the shot when you have allergies: Unless you’ve had allergic reactions to flu shots in the past, there’s no reason to avoid getting one.
+• When you have allergies: Unless you’ve had allergic reactions to flu shots in the past, there’s no reason to avoid getting one.
 If you have severe egg allergies, talk to your doctor first.

-• Getting the shot when pregnant: The flu shot is recommended for pregnant women at any time during pregnancy.
+• When you’re pregnant: The flu shot is recommended for pregnant women at any time during pregnancy.
 Pregnant women are at higher risk for severe flu and losing their unborn child.

-• Getting the shot after getting the flu: Dr. Middleton recommends getting the flu shot even if you’ve already had the flu.
+• After having the flu: Dr. Middleton recommends getting the flu shot even if you’ve already had the flu.
 The reason?
 Several strains of flu circulate at the same time.
 Since you can get still get sick from a different flu strain, the vaccine may eliminate that possibility.

 Flu Treatment